-The Title IX Coordinator's office is located on the second floor of Carpenter Hall,
+The Title IX Coordinator's office is located on the lower level of William A. Blakely

-within the Office of Human Resources.
-The university will help a victim through any
+Library, in Room A101.
+The university will help a victim through any steps they decide

 Questions related to Title IX may also be directed to the Office for Civil Rights